How Do I Submit a Building Permit Application Form?

 How Long Does My Building Permit Remain Valid?

-Your building permit will remain valid for one (1) year from the date the permit is issued.
-Each time your project is inspected, and passes the inspection on your city Job Card, the expiration date is automatically extended six (6) from that inspection date.
+Your building permit will remain valid for twelve (12) months from the date the permit is issued.
+Each time your project is inspected, and passes the inspection on your city Job Card, the expiration date is automatically extended six (6) months from that inspection date.

 What is EXEMPT from a Building Permit?